Newspaper hawker: Labor actions and strikes

-Recent developments
+Modern times

 In Wales, it was announced in July 2011 that Media Wales, publisher of the Western Mail and South Wales Echo, would no longer employ newspaper vendors in Cardiff city center.
 A spokesman said distribution of the newspaper by the vendors cost more than the newspaper received in return.
+In 2025, a French newspaper hawker named Ali Akbar was awarded the Ordre national du Mérite for his contributions to French society.
+He is the last newspaper hawker in France, and, according to the BBC, possibly the last newspaper hawker in all of Europe.
+According to Akbar, the advent of online news has resulted in a significant decline in sales.